-3. Roles and relative influence of artistic staff and trustees:

-have already mentioned the tendency of different goals conferred on specialized subunits of cultural organizations. the most important distinction is the one between organizations dominated by their artistic which are influenced most by trustees.
-Artistic directors are most likely to emphasize quality objectives, whereas trustees tend to focus upon legitimacy and survival.
+- 3. Roles and relative influence of artistic staff and trustees: - I have already mentioned the tendency of different goals to be conferred on specialized subunits of cultural organizations.
+Perhaps the most important distinction is the one between cultural organizations dominated by their artistic staff and those which are influenced most by trustees.
+Artistic directors and staff are most likely to emphasize quality objectives, whereas trustees tend to focus upon legitimacy and survival.